mySimonID/TodoListServer/README.md

 The project depends on the creation of an online Mongodb using https://cloud.mongodb.com.
 Setting up an initial mongodb is free to get you started.
-Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to your connect string.
+Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to use your connect string.

 ## Using